Eighth grade students in one group, arms linked, try to move as a unit without breaking loose from one another.

 Scarlett student Anthony Stewart said the focus on digital citizenship has made him think about his online behavior.

 ‘The biggest lesson I’ve learned is to think about how other people feel before I say or post something.
 Even though it might be funny to other people, or it might not seem offensive, it can be offensive in many different ways,” Stewart said.

-The U-M students also learn a great deal about digital citizenship as well.
-Even before the unit at Scarlett Middle School they learn about their own digital footprints—and not all of it is positive.
+The U-M students learn a great deal about digital citizenship as well.
+Even before the unit at Scarlett Middle School they focus on their own digital footprints—and not all of it is positive.